-Lee Greenwood, ‘God Bless the USA’ – Story Behind the Lyrics
+Story Behind the Song: Lee Greenwood, ‘God Bless the USA’

-‘God Bless the USA‘ is a patriotic song written by Lee Greenwood and first released as a single in 1984.
-It reached No. 7 on the country charts.
-That year, the song was played at the Republican National Convention with President Ronald Reagan and First Lady Nancy Reagan in attendance.
-And it would gain more prominence after the launch of Operation Desert Storm during the Gulf War in 1991, and following the Sept.
-11 attacks in 2001.
+When “God Bless the USA” was released as a single for the first time, in 1984, it went to No. 7 on the country charts.
+That same year, the song was played at the Republican National Convention with then-president Ronald Reagan and First Lady Nancy Reagan in attendance — and as the years have gone on, the tune has become a rallying cry during various times of crisis in America: after the launch of Operation Desert Storm during the Gulf War in 1991, following the 9/11 terrorist attacks in 2001 and more.

 Below, Greenwood tells The Boot about his reasons for writing the enduring hit.